🫂 Welcome to Bitcoin Knows

 — Vladimir Lenin

 Bitcoin offers an alternative.
 With a fixed supply of 21 million coins, Bitcoin eliminates the possibility of monetary debasement.
 Its issuance is mathematically programmed, not dictated by political agendas or central banks.
+As civilization has moved towards a more globally interconnected and digital economy, bitcoin is the ideal technology to return us to a sound money standard.

 "The fact that new coins are produced means the money supply increases by a planned amount, but this does not necessarily result in inflation.
 If the supply of money increases at the same rate that the number of people using it increases, prices remain stable."